What you need to know

 Overview

-The Coach Mentoring for ICF Credential is a live-online mentoring programme to supplement coaching qualifications and satisfy the ICF credentialing requirements.
-The programme is open to all, including Henley alumni.
-Our experts will support you through the process of completing the required ICF coach mentoring, which will in turn support your ongoing development as a coach.
+The Coach Mentoring for ICF Credential is a live-online mentoring programme designed to supplement coaching qualifications and satisfy the ICF credentialing requirements.
+The programme is open to all, including Henley alumni, though you will need to have completed a coaching qualification or have significant coaching experience to apply.

 Key benefits